ray-project/llmperf/README.md

 4. Control sleep between rounds to avoid hitting rate limit
 `python llmval.py -r 20 -f fireworks -m "accounts/fireworks/models/llama-v2-70b-chat" --sleep 10`
 5. Output will be saved at **framework-timestamp.json** and **framework-timestamp_raw.json**
+6. Use Jupyter with analyze-raw.ipynb to visualize and/or interact with the raw data.